peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

         PeterO.Text.ICharacterInput input,
         PeterO.Text.Normalization form);

-<b>Deprecated.</b> Instead of this method, create a NormalizingCharacterInput on the input and call ReadChar to get the normalized string's code points.
+<b>Deprecated.</b> Instead of this method, create a NormalizerInput on the input and call ReadChar to get the normalized string's code points.

 Gets a list of normalized code points after reading from a character stream.